SRNA is working hard since 2012 to bring major traffic improvements to Four Points and Steiner Ranch – SUPPORT US – donate now.

 Adaptive Signaling Improvements:

 Standard signaling uses timers and sensors to control the traffic flow using pre-programmed timings.
-But as soon as traffic gets severely backed up, standard signaling breaks down – because the controllers cannot sense what the problem is.
+But as soon as traffic gets severely backed up, standard signaling breaks down – because the controllers cannot adapt to the problems and un-even backups that occur.

 With recent advances in technology, it is now possible to measure how backed up traffic is.
-This means that traffic signals can adapt to current conditions.
+When combined with sufficiently advanced controllers, this means that traffic signals can adapt to current conditions.

 Have you ever waited for 5 or even 20 minutes to get to an intersection just to find out that traffic from other directions is NOT backed up?
 This is exactly what adaptive signaling technology can address.
 By automatically extending the signal timings for the direction of traffic experiencing the most significant back-ups – unnecessary waiting can be avoided.
 This can significantly cut down the time in which rush hour is an issue and can eliminate unnecessary backups on weekends and at other times when signaling is sub-optimal.